codepath/android_guides/Displaying-Images-with-the-Picasso-Library.md

   resize(someWidth, 0).into(imageView);
 ```

-### Using Target for Custom Loading
+### Adjusting the image size dynamically

-In more sophisticated situations, you might want to handle the bitmap manually after the image is available.
-To do this, we first define a `Target` object that governs how the Bitmap is handled:
+If we wish to readjust the ImageView size after the image has been retrieved, we first define a `Target` object that governs how the Bitmap is handled:

 ```java
 private Target target = new Target() {